 Ten commonly asked questions about PAD’s for Tennessee

-Note: the following 10 FAQs are designed to provide a quick and accessible guide to what your state Statutes say – or do not say – about PADs.
+Note: the following 10 FAQs are designed to provide a quick and accessible guide to what your state statutes say – or do not say – about PADs.
 The FAQs do not attempt to provide a complete overview of the law in your state, nor can they take the place of legal advice.
+These answers were accurate when written in August 2006.

 1. Can I write a legally-binding psychiatric advance directive (PAD)?

 Yes, under the part of the Tennessee Statute entitled “Declarations for Mental Health Treatment”.
-The PAD form is available here and the Tennessee Department of Mental Health and Developmental Disabilities has published its own guide to the form here .
+The PAD form is available here and the Tennessee Department of Mental Health and Developmental Disabilities has published a guide to the form for providers here.

 Yes.
 You can specify choices about both medications and hospitalization, including your refusal of consent to either.
 You may also give further background information about how you have reacted to past treatment.